-- Foods such as beef and fish
+- Foods, such as beef and fish

-Can Eye Discharge Be Treated?
+How Is Eye Discharge Treated?

 According to Cornell, the antibiotic clindamycin can also be used to treat the parasitic infection toxoplasmosis.

-These may be used to treat corneal ulcers/keratosis, or conjunctivitis.
+These may be used to treat corneal ulcers/keratosis or conjunctivitis.
 Eye drops may contain antibiotics or ingredients to soothe the inflammation.

 Unblocking Tear Ducts

 A common cause of epiphora is blocked tear ducts.
-Your cat may require surgery to unblock these.
+Your cat may require surgery to unblock them.
 Sometimes, it is possible to unblock them using a saline solution, but the cat will still be put under a general anesthetic.

 Keep your Cat’s Eyes Clean